Heartwood School Curriculum

 Equals Mathematics: Equals is a Pre-K through Grade 12 curriculum that provides the best in mathematics instruction for educators who work with students in special education.
 It encompasses pre-readiness, fundamentals and higher order math skills.

-Social Studies: A set of social studies units specifically made for classrooms to embed into their routine.
+Social Studies and Social Studies: Themes are specifically designed for classrooms to embed into their routine.

 Daily Living Skills: Classrooms dedicate time for insturcting students to complete productive tasks like washing tables, sorting and putting dishes away, folding laundry and vacuuming.
 Instruction may also include learning their name, age, working indpendently and attending to a task.